Brothers of Destruction: Tag team division dominance (2000–2001)

 With Kane injured, The Undertaker began targeting Steve Austin and his WWF Championship.
-On an episode of Raw is War, Undertaker was told by police officers that his wife Sara had been involved in a car accident; The Undertaker arrived home, only to find out that it was all a set-up by Austin.
+On an episode of Raw is War, The Undertaker was told by police officers that his wife Sara had been involved in a car accident; The Undertaker arrived home, only to find out that it was all a set-up by Austin.
 At Judgment Day, Kane defeated Triple H to win the WWF Intercontinental Championship in a chain match, despite interference from Austin.
-Later that night, Triple H interfered in the Undertaker's WWF Championship match, using his sledgehammer, allowing Austin to pin The Undertaker and retain his championship.
+Later that night, Triple H interfered in The Undertaker's WWF Championship match, using his sledgehammer, allowing Austin to pin The Undertaker and retain his championship.

-Diamond Dallas Page was the Undertaker's next target; Page wanted to become a big star like the Undertaker, and started a feud with him, taking The Undertaker's slogan, "I'll make you famous" quite literally.
-The basis of this feud involved Page constantly stalking Undertaker's wife Sara, hoping to get the Undertaker's attention.
+Diamond Dallas Page was The Undertaker's next target; Page wanted to become a big star like The Undertaker, and started a feud with him, taking The Undertaker's slogan, "I'll make you famous" quite literally.
+The basis of this feud involved Page constantly stalking The Undertaker's wife Sara, hoping to get the Undertaker's attention.
 On the August 9 episode of SmackDown!, the Brothers of Destruction defeated The Natural Born Thrillers (Chuck Palumbo and Sean O'Haire) to win the WCW Tag Team Championship.
 At SummerSlam, The Undertaker and Kane defeated Diamond Dallas Page and Kanyon in a steel cage match to win their second WWF Tag Team Championship and retain the WCW Tag Team Championship, thus briefly unifying the two titles for the first time.
 This also makes The Undertaker and Kane to be the first tag team in WWF to become a double tag team champions.

 The Brothers of Destruction then began a feud with KroniK (Brian Adams and Bryan Clark), who were brought to WWF by Stevie Richards.
-Richards wanted revenge on the Undertaker for what happened to him on the April 26, 2001 episode of SmackDown!, when Undertaker faced Richards' Right to Censor stable in a 4-on-1 handicap match, causing the stable to disband.
-On the September 17 episode of Raw is War, Kane and Undertaker lost the WWF Tag Team Championship to The Dudley Boyz after KroniK interfered.
+Richards wanted revenge on The Undertaker for what happened to him on the April 26, 2001 episode of SmackDown!, when The Undertaker faced Richards' Right to Censor stable in a 4-on-1 handicap match, causing the stable to disband.
+On the September 17 episode of Raw is War, Kane and The Undertaker lost the WWF Tag Team Championship to The Dudley Boyz after KroniK interfered.
 At Unforgiven, they successfully defended their WCW tag titles against KroniK, before losing them to Booker T and Test on the following episode of SmackDown!.
 They continued on as a team representing the WWF side through to the end of the Alliance Invasion angle, including their participation at Invasion and Survivor Series, after which The Undertaker immediately turned heel once more and the two did not interact with each other for a long while.